metamath/lamp-guide/docs/index.md

 > Change its scope to "stop after" label `ax-3`.
 > Click "Apply changes".

-We now see an error after id 1, saying
+We now see an error after label 1, saying
 "*The label 'imim2i' doesn't refer to any assertion.*"

 > Click on the **P** of step 1 to reveal the specific reference that
-> it was using (erroneously) to justify this statement.
+> it was using (erroneously) to justify this step's statement.

 It says `syl.2 : imim2i` which means that our claimed justification for step 1 was to use assertion `imim2i` with `syl.2` as its hypothesis.